Completing Your Master’s Degree

 Guide to preparing your master's thesis

-These guidelines should help you prepare your thesis, so that it will constitute a permanent document of quality appropriate for a major graduate institution.
+These guidelines should help you prepare your thesis to constitute a permanent document of quality appropriate for a major graduate institution.

 Not all departments require that your thesis be deposited in Memorial Library.
-If your department has this requirement, your thesis should conform to the standards.
-It must be approved by the faculty committee, be unbound, fully corrected, and complete.
-You may choose to deposit your thesis in Memorial Library even if your department does not require it.
+If your program has this requirement, your thesis should conform to the standards.
+It must be approved by the faculty committee, fully corrected, and complete.

 You are responsible for knowing the appropriate deadlines for degree completion, listed at the bottom of this webpage.